Coffee roasting process

 The heat from the stored water creates steam, which raises the pressure within the particle and encourages the structure to expand.
 Many experts believe this pressure ranges from 5.4 to 25 atm, growing until the strains are high enough to damage the cellulose structure when the first fracture appears.
 Once the core is compressed and steamy, CO2 escapes via the first fracture, causing the heart to overheat.

 The heat transmission during roasting is affected by the humidity in the roasting area and the quantity of water in the coffee beans.
 After an initial delay, the moisture in the roasting cage kk improves heat transfer efficiency and promotes quicker loss from the grain.

 The quantity of moisture in the seeds affects the roasted qt in various ways.
 In coffee beans, increased water has three immediate impacts on heat transfer:

 - Increase heat transfer because of increased humidity conductivity

 - Increase the specific heat of the coffee beans, meaning that the seeds need more excellent heat to raise the temperature by a known amount.

-- That leads to more excellent for the amount of evaporated from the grain, preventing the transfer of heat into the inside of the particle.
+- That leads to a more excellent amount of evaporated from the grain, preventing the transfer of heat into the inside of the particle.

 The net effect is that heat rises more slowly in moist seeds than in dry ones.
 Therefore, the machine operator should use more heat when roasting nuts and be more humid and wiser when roasters more parched seeds.